-Associates who observe, learn of, or, in good faith, suspect a violation of this Code must immediately report the violation to the Compliance Officer (or to CRA's outside counsel or the Audit Committee of the Board of Directors as described below).
+Associates who observe, learn of, or, in good faith, suspect a violation of this Code must immediately report the violation to the Compliance Officer and/or the Director of Internal Audit, or use the CRA Suggestion Box or anonymous Hotline.
 Associates who report violations or suspected violations in good faith will not be subject to retaliation of any kind.
 Reported violations will be investigated and addressed promptly and will be treated confidentially to the extent possible.
 A violation of this Code may result in disciplinary action, which may include termination of an associate's relationship with CRA.